 As of July 1 2019, the University Libraries lease content from Kanopy on an item-by-item basis.
 Requests for the Libraries to lease an item can be made on the Kanopy web site or to your subject selector.
 Because of the costs and limited duration of Kanopy rental agreements, we prioritize content needed by faculty and students for coursework and research purposes.
 Requests may take several working days to process; please plan accordingly.

-Kanopy videos can be embedded in Canvas, watched on tablets/mobile devices, and watched on TV via Roku, Apple TV, HDMI cable, or Chromecast.
+Kanopy videos can be embedded in Canvas, watched on tablets/mobile devices, and watched on TV through a variety of services.
 Information about these options is available online.

 Provides a comprehensive snapshot of the most influential regional content from researchers in South Korea, including citation data.

 Key Business Ratios on the Web (KBR) provides immediate online access to competitive benchmarking data.
 This powerful tool lets researchers examine industry benchmarks compiled from D&B’s database of public and private companies, featuring 14 key business ratios (users choose a one-year or three-year set of ratios) for public and private companies in 800 lines of business.

 Kids Infobits is a kid-friendly database for elementary students that includes books, magazines, news, videos, and images on topics like: animals, arts, geography, health, literature, people, social studies, and technology.